 Fishers Island Club – 2nd – 172 yards

 Seth Raynor’s seaside masterpiece, Fishers Island, features a Redan hole early in the round.
-This one is a bit shorter than a typical Redan hole and has the added water element short of the green to play with a player’s mind.
+This one is a bit shorter than a typical Redan hole and has the added element of water short of the green that plays with the mind.

 Fishers Island Club – 12th – 389 yards – par 4

-Fishers Island also has a two-shot Redan.
-The par-4 12th, features a Reverse Redan green that makes for a vexing short par four.
-Players have to approach the challenging green complex from a myriad of uneven lies.
-The putting surface also features a subtle knoll in the back half that creates a small added challenge.
+Fishers Island also has a two-shot Redan in the par-4 12th.
+A Reverse Redan green is used on this vexing short par 4.
+Players have to approach the challenging green complex from a myriad of uneven lies, and the putting surface features a subtle knoll in the back that adds to the challenge.

 The Course at Yale – 13th – 213 yards

 The 13th at Yale is a beautiful downhill Redan at one of Seth Raynor’s best designs.
-At 213 yards, it still calls for a relatively long approach but the downhill makes this version play a little bit shorter.
+At 213 yards, it still calls for a relatively long approach but the drop in elevation makes this version play a little bit shorter.

-Yale is also home to a two-shot reverse-redan, the short par 4 11th.
-The downhill tee shot forces a decision, layup short of the fairway’s center roll or hit driver over it.
-Laying up short leaves a shot of over 150 yards while an aggressive driver leaves an awkward short wedge shot to the fallaway green.
+Like Fishers Island, Yale is also home to a two-shot reverse-redan in the short par 4 11th.
+The downhill tee shot forces a decision – layup short of the fairway’s center roll or hit driver over it.
+Laying up leaves a shot over 150 yards while an aggressive driver leaves an awkward short wedge shot to the fallaway green.
 Players who find the roll in the fairway will face a lie on an upslope or downslope.
 The 11th at Yale is a wonderful strategic golf hole that is often overlooked.

 High above the 11th at Yale shows the fairway feature that forces players hands.